BasilInc/madmen/README.md

 And thats it

-There will be customization options coming in the future but for thats all you need.
+There will be customization options coming in a future release.